-Trump lawyer Giuliani shifts on collusion, can't say if campaign tied to Russia
+Trump lawyer Giuliani says does not know if campaign colluded with Russia

 WASHINGTON (Reuters) - Donald Trump’s lawyer Rudy Giuliani, who along with the president has repeatedly denied that any collusion occurred between Russia and other people in Trump’s 2016 campaign, retreated from those earlier broad statements, saying he had no idea whether any aides colluded with Moscow during that time.

 Trump and Giuliani have repeatedly and publicly said there was no collusion between Trump’s presidential campaign and Russia.
-But in a television interview with CNN on Wednesday night, Guiliani said, “I never said there was no collusion between the campaign, or between people in the campaign.
+But in a television interview with CNN on Wednesday night, Giuliani said, “I never said there was no collusion between the campaign, or between people in the campaign.
 I have no idea,” Giuliani told the cable news network.

 “There is not a single bit of evidence the president of the United States committed the only crime you can commit here, conspired with the Russians to hack the DNC,” he said, referring to the Democratic National Committee, whose servers were hacked during the 2016 campaign and emails released publicly.